Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Proposed Method

 \subsection{Continuous Dynamic Gaussians Estimation}

 We first introduce blur-aware variable canonical Gaussians for better dynamic representation at integer timestamps.
 Then, we describe Gaussian deformation manner.
 Finally, we detail how to take learnable exposure time parameters to obtain continuous dynamic Gaussians within exposure time. \textbf{Blur-Aware Variable Canonical Gaussians.} Existing 4D reconstruction methods generally select a single canonical Gaussians $\mathbf{C}$ across the entire video, which may produce results with missing details in scenes with large motion.
-To alleviate the issue, we suggest variable the canonical Gaussians as time progresses.
-In such case, the $k$-th canonical Gaussians $\mathbf{C}_{k}$ is only used for some nearby timestamps thus reducing the difficulty of modeling large motion.
-One way to achieve this is to uniformly divide the video into $L$ segments and select $\mathbf{C}_{k}$ for $k$-th segment.
+To alleviate the issue, we suggest varying the canonical Gaussians as time progresses.
+In such case, the $k$-th canonical Gaussians $\mathbf{C}_{k}$ is only used for some nearby timestamps, thus reducing the difficulty of motion modeling.
+One way to achieve this is to uniformly divide the video into $K$ segments and select $\mathbf{C}_{k}$ for $k$-th segment.
 Although it improves performance, selecting the one corresponding to the sharper frame is better for blur removal.
-In particular, we first uniformly divide the video into $L$ segments and calculate the blur level $b_{t}$ of dynamic areas for $t$-th frame following ~\cite{bansal2016blur,ren2020video}.
-It can be written as, where $\mathbf{M}_{t}$ indicates dynamic areas. $\Delta\mathbf{B}_{t}$ is the image Laplacian and $\overline{\Delta\mathbf{B}_{t}}$ is its mean value.
-The larger $b_{t}$ is, the sharper the frame is.
-To make the start and end frame of the segment as sharp as possible, we look for the sharp frame among their surrounding $H$ frames and redefine them as the start and end of the current segment.
-After that, we select the Gaussians corresponding to the sharpest frame in each segment as its canonical ones. \textbf{Gaussian Deformation.} We follow Shape-of-Motion~\cite{wang2024shape} to deform dynamic Gaussians, where a set of rigid transformation matrices are deployed.
-Let $\{\mathbf{x}_{c}, \mathbf{r}_{c}, \mathbf{s}, \mathbf{o}, \mathbf{c}\}$, $\{\mathbf{x}_{t}, \mathbf{r}_{t}, \mathbf{s}, \mathbf{o}, \mathbf{c}\}$, and $\{\mathbf{A}_{t}, \mathbf{E}_{t}\}$ denote a Gaussian in $\mathbf{C}_{k}$, the ones in $\mathbf{D}_{t}$, and the corresponding transformation matrix, respectively.
-It can be written as, Kindly refer to Shape-of-Motion~\cite{wang2024shape} for details. \textbf{Interpolation with Exposure Time Parameters.} To get continuous dynamic Gaussians $\{\mathbf{D}_{t,i}\}_{i=1}^{N}$, one straightforward way is to deploy a series of learnable Gaussian or deformation parameters, but it is unstable to optimize.
-With the explicit object motion representation in \cref{eqn:deform}, $\mathbf{D}_{t, i}$ can be calculated by interpolating between the ones at the nearest integer timestamps, \ie, $\mathbf{w}_{t, i}$ is the normalized time interval between $\mathbf{D}_{t, i}$ and $\mathbf{D}_{t, N/2}$.
-Thus, the problem is transformed to estimate $\mathbf{w}_{t, i}$.
-In the implementation, we can estimate the one at exposure start and end (\ie, $\mathbf{w}_{t, 1}$ and $\mathbf{w}_{t, N}$) and then interpolate between them to get the $i$-th intermediate one $\mathbf{w}_{t, i}$, \ie, As the object motion within the exposure can be regarded as uniform, the absolute value of $\mathbf{w}_{t, 1}$ and $\mathbf{w}_{t, N}$ are equal, which is half the exposure time $\mathbf{w}_{t}$.
-Thus, \cref{eq:w_t_interpolate} can be re-written as, Thus, we set learnable parameters $\mathbf{w}_{t}$ in Deblur4DGS for continuous dynamic Gaussians estimation within the exposure time.
-The canonical Gaussians, Gaussian deformation modules, and $\mathbf{w}_{t}$ are jointly optimized.
-The reconstruction loss for dynamic areas is similar to \cref{eq:loss_rec_static}.
+In particular, we first uniformly divide the video into $K$ segments and calculate the blur level $b_{t}$ of dynamic areas for $t$-th frame following ~\cite{bansal2016blur,ren2020video}, \ie,